Ukraine says Kremlin stirs up east, prepares invasion

 Student Dmitry Maksimenko said he too wanted a referendum on autonomy and expected Russian help.
 "If a single Russian gets hurt here, Putin won't hold back and will send in his troops."

-Volodymyr Fesenko of the Penta think-tank in Kiev said a Russian takeover of eastern Ukraine would be more complex than Crimea, which is clearly defined geographically, was only given to Ukraine by Soviet rulers 60 years ago and already has an autonomous political structure and leaders favouring Russia.

-The industrial "oligarchs" who dominate the east wanted neither to answer to Putin nor the break-up of Ukraine, as that would be "bad for business".
-But it was hard to predict whether, as in Crimea, an invasion would follow "appeals for help" from local Russian-speakers, Fesenko said.
-"It's 50-50."

-(Additional reporting by Pavel Polityuk in Kiev and Jason Bush in Moscow; Editing by Ron Popeski)
+(Reporting by Pavel Polityuk and Alastair Macdonald; Editing by Richard Balmforth/Mark Heinrich)